 From 2014 to 2015 representatives from various agencies worked to develop a Structured Decision Model for how to best conserve the Southern Rocky Mountain population of A. boreas, with the model completed in 2016 (Converse et al. 2016, Gerber et al. 2016).
-The model is central to the revision of the conservation plan for the Southern Rocky Mountain population (Goettl et al. 1997); as of this Review, the new draft of the conservation plan is being finalized.
-In addition, the Structured Decision Model will be revised to include current climate change models for improved forecasting water, minerals, and livestock management, road construction, timber and fire management, and recreation; disease; pathogen-induced mortality resulting from suppressed immune systems caused by some undetermined environmental stressors; climate change; predation, and life history characteristics (Hammerson 1999; Carey 2005).
+The model is central to the revision of the conservation plan for the Southern Rocky Mountain population (Goettl et al. 1997); as of this Review, the new draft of the conservation plan continues to be finalized.
+In addition, the Structured Decision Model has been revised to include current climate change models for improved forecasting

+Threats: Several factors have potentially contributed to the decline of A. boreas and other montane amphibians in western North America, including the damaging effects of increased ultraviolet (UV-B) light on embryos; acidification and heavy-metal contamination of water, habitat destruction and degradation, such as may result from water, minerals, and livestock management, road construction, timber and fire management, and recreation; disease; pathogen-induced mortality resulting from suppressed immune systems caused by some undetermined environmental stressors; climate change; predation, and life history characteristics (Hammerson 1999; Carey 2005).
 However, while a combination of these factors is likely involved in dieoffs of the Boreal Toad, the chytridiomycete fungus (Batrachochytrium dendrobatidis) has been implicated in mass dieoffs and significant population declines of the species in Colorado (Muths et al. 2003) and is the chief concern within New Mexico.
 Christman (2006) reported the presence of B. dendrobatidis in the Chorus Frog, (Pseudacris maculata) at Canjilon Lakes, a site historically occupied by A. boreas.
 A subsequent study found P. maculata subject to infection by the fungus within the region (Voyles 2015, Christman and Jennings 2019).
 Additionally, any resource management activities that degrade alpine wetlands will negatively affect breeding habitat for Boreal Toads.
 Crockett et al. (2021) determined the presence of cutthroat trout to have little effect on tadpoles of this species in Colorado.